-Texas College of Osteopathic Medicine was conceived in 1961 by a group of Texas D.O.s who saw a need in the state for a college of medicine that emphasized primary health care.
+T exas College of Osteopathic Medicine was conceived in 1961 by a group of Texas D.O.s who saw a need in the state for a college of medicine that emphasized primary health care.
 In 1966 a charter was granted to TCOM, and in 1970 the first 20 students began their studies in temporary quarters at Fort Worth Osteopathic Hospital.
-The college expanded and moved to larger, but still temporary, quarters in August 1971.
+The college expanded and moved to larger, but still temporary, quarters in August

+1971.
 As it grew, TCOM contracted with North Texas State University in Denton (now the University of North Texas) for the teaching of the basic sciences.
-In 1975, by legislative act, TCOM became a state institution under the direction of NTSU's Board of Reeents.
+In 1975, by legislative act, TCOM became a state institution under the direction of NTSU's Board of Regents.

-The first step in the campus master plan was completed in 1978 when TCOM opened the eight-story Medical Education Building 1, designed to accommodate clinical science departments clinics and administrative offices.
+The first step in the campus master plan was completed in 1978 when TCOM opened the eight-story Medical Education Building 1, designed to accommodate clinical science departments, clinics and administrative offices.
 Medical Education Building 2, a five-story facility housing basic science departments, laboratories and classrooms, opened in the fall of 1982.
-The four-story Medical Education Building 3, which opened in early 1987, contains the Health Sciences Library, biomedical communications departments and academic computing facilities.
-Also on campus are several clinics, the Activities Center, Campus Police and the Pathology Building, which houses the Tarrant County Medical Examiner's Office.
+The four-story Medical Education Building 3, which opened in early 1987, contains the Health Sciences Library, biomedical communications departments and computing facilities.
+Also on campus are several clinics, the Activities Center and Campus Police.
 Adjacent to campus is Fort Worth Osteopathic Medical Center, TCOM's primary teaching hospital.